wichtounet/eddic/README.md

     $ cd eddic
     $ ./bin/eddic samples/simple.eddi

-That will create a simple.v file in the samples folder.
-You can then run this file using the EDDI virtual machine ([eddivm](http://github.com/wichtounet/eddivm/)).
+That will create a a.outfile in the current folder.
+You can then run this file as any other executable on your computer.

 ## Troubleshooting ##